aditharun/aditharun.github.io/posts/consistent-improvement.md

 Option A)

 You get 1% better on Z% of days, where Z can take on values from 0 to 100.
-At year $t$, your value given that you begin at 1 will be $1.01^(365*t*\frac{Z}{100})$.
+At year $t$, your value given that you begin at 1 will be $1.01^(365 \cdot t \cdot \frac{Z}{100})$.
 Given this, we can visualize your value at 6 months, 1 year, and 5 years as a function of Z:

 ```
 library(tidyverse)